Treatment of Newly Diagnosed Childhood Soft Tissue Sarcoma

 Guidelines for workup and management of dermatofibrosarcoma protuberans have been published.Inflammatory myofibroblastic tumor

+Complete surgical removal, when feasible, is the mainstay of therapy.
 There are no well-documented responses to chemotherapy.
 A case report described a partial response in a patient with recurrent inflammatory myofibroblastic tumor who was treated with crizotinib, an ATP-competitive inhibitor of the ALK and MET tyrosine kinases.
-There are case reports of response to either steroids or NSAIDs.[47,48]Low-grade fibromyxoid sarcoma
+There are case reports of response to either steroids or NSAIDs.[52,53]Low-grade fibromyxoid sarcoma

 Low-grade fibromyxoid sarcoma is somewhat misnamed, because its appearance is deceptively benign, but its behavior is malignant, although rather indolent.
 In a review, 21 of 33 patients had local recurrences after intervals of up to 15 years (median, 3.5 years) and 15 had metastases, mostly in the lungs and pleura, after periods of up to 45 years (median, 5 years), indicating that follow-up must be lifelong.
 Even after metastases occur, the course may be indolent.